ghl3/dataframe/README.md

 ```

-To make manipulating Frames easier, dataframe introduces the `with->` macro, which combines threading with easy access to the columns of a Frame.
+To make manipulating Frames easier, dataframe introduces the `with->` macro, which combines Clojure's threading macro with notation for easily accessing the column of a Frame.
 This macro takes a Frame and threads it through a series of operations.
 In doing so, when it encounters a symbol of the form `$col`, it knows to replace it with a reference to a column in the dataframe whose name is the keyword `:col` (for this reason, it is preferred to use keywords as column names).

 ```clojure